CRM Report Writer for Listing Reports

 With Advanced Reporting (Enterprise plan) you can use the Report Output Options to specify how you want the data to appear.
 For example, setting date formats, wrapping text or limiting the number of charaters in a source URL.

 By default, a report will return all the records that it finds, as defined by your Report Fields.
 You can filter the results by setting the Criteria Fields.
-Click on the Criteria Fields tab and “drag and drop” the fields you want to filter by.
-For example, if I want to get a report that shows all my customer contacts based in London, the Criteria Field I need to filter on would be “Account.AddressCity”.
+Click on the Criteria Fields tab then “drag and drop” the fields you want to filter by from the Available Fields tabs to the right hand panel.
+For example, if you want a report that shows all customer contacts based in London, the Criteria Field would be “Account.AddressCity”.

 When you add the field, Report Criteria Option boxes will appear.
 Here you can define the filters you want.
 For example, to report only on my contacts based in London, I would select “Equal to” from the dropdown list and type “London” in the corresponding box.